e271728182/CollaborationTennis/README.md

 Description of files used
 the 5 files below are used to build & train the models and have dependencies from Pytorch, Numpy, namedTuples,UnityEnvironment,Gym and Collections.

-checkpoint_actor.pth : A trained actor for the DDPG model checkpoint_critic.pth :  trained critic for the DDPG model Model.py:An actor-critic model build on a Deep neural network architecture with a tentative batch normalization and modified NN parameters.
+checkpoint_actor69.pth checkpoint_actor71.pth: A trained actor for the DDPG model A&B respectively checkpoint_criti69c.pth checkpoint_criti71c.pth :  trained critic for the DDPG model A&B respectively
+Model.py:An actor-critic model build on a Deep neural network architecture with a tentative batch normalization and modified NN parameters.
+MADDPG.py: A MADDPG model which takes a list of DDPG as inputs and a a memory object.
+DDPGs share the common memory and the DDPG loops through the agents

 ddpg_agent4.py: An agent class that implements the DDPG algorithm.
 Agent class inherits the Qnetwork class in Model.py. this has been modified from the orifinal ddpg_agent.py from the Alexis Cook's DRL repository.
 Collaboration DDPG.pdf: Report describing model implementation, results and potential improvements